suzi-designs/drjulias/wp-content/plugins/wp-reset/readme.txt

 For support please use the <a href="https://wordpress.org/support/plugin/wp-reset">official forum</a>, and if you need more information visit <a href="https://wpreset.com/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=wpreset.com">wpreset.com</a> and be sure to check out the <a href="https://wpreset.com/roadmap/?utm_source=wordpressorg&utm_medium=content&utm_campaign=wp-reset&utm_term=roadmap">roadmap</a> for the list of upcoming features.

 Access WP Reset admin page via the "Tools" menu.

-WP Reset is fully integrated with <a href="https://wordpress.org/plugins/wp-webhooks/">WP Webhooks</a> plugin - a secure, universal system that connects WP to any 3rd party systems and enables you to initiate actions both from WordPress (for instance start a MailChimp campaign once a new user registers), and from any other application (create a new user in WP when a purchase is made on a 3rd party system).
-View more <a href="https://underconstructionpage.com/wp-webhooks-connect-integrate-wordpress/" target="_blank">practical use-cases</a> that save hours of repetitive work.

 **Please read carefully before proceeding to understand what WP Reset does, and remember to always create a snapshot**